-The inflammation, caused by a virus, bacteria, fungus or as a result of allergies, prevents the sinuses - a connected system of air-filled cavities located in the skull - from draining normally, leading to a build-up of mucus and secondary infection.
+Inflammation of the sinuses is caused by a virus, bacteria, fungus, or as a result of allergies.
+The inflammation prevents the sinuses from draining normally, leading to a build up of mucus and secondary infection.

 The main symptoms of sinus infection are nasal obstruction, discolored nasal discharge, and facial pain or pressure that has been present for 7 days or more.